“Not all who wander are lost.” -J.R.R. Tolkien

 A smart traveler’s best travel tool can often be an experienced and trusted Travel Agent.

-Consider travel an investment
+Think of your travel as an investment

 A Travel expert can be the best place to turn

-How can you find a great travel professional and what you should expect in terms of cost
+How can you find a great travel professional and what you should expect in terms of cost?

 Travel Agents are paid a commission on the products they sell by the vendors they are working with such as a cruise line or an all-inclusive resort.
-That commission may be paid to them directly or through a host company.
+That commission may be paid to them directly from the vendor or through a host company.
 Be aware that some agents could charge a consultation fee which could run up to $250 while others will not charge this type of fee at all.
 If there are fees being charged, be sure you understand what services you will receive for that expense.
 If that extra $250 doesn’t fit into your budget, keep looking for an agent that charges less or none at all.
 A great travel professional wants you to have a great experience and is not out to nickel-and-dime you.
 If you’re a happy client, you will likely refer your family, friends and be a return customer, right?

 Before you call your travel professional